Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 80% of email is spam.
 In 10% of the spam emails, the phrase “free money” is used, whereas this phrase is only used in 1% of non-spam emails.
 A new email has just arrived, which does mention “free money”.
 What is the probability that it is spam?

+## Assignment 6

+1. Give an example of 3 events A, B, C which are pairwise independent but not independent.
+Hint: find an example where whether C occurs is completely determined if we know whether A occurred and whether B occurred, but completely undetermined if we know only one of these things.
+2. A bag contains one marble which is either green or blue, with equal probabilities.
+A green marble is put in the bag (so there are 2 marbles now), and then a random marble is taken out.
+The marble taken out is green.
+What is the probability that the remaining marble is also green?